 To limit potential microfibre shedding, we've worked hard to ensure that all of our textiles are made from yarn that reaches the highest possible tensile stability and strength.
 The key to our yarn is that it's constructed from long fibres, which are less prone to shredding.

 We avoid using any toxic dyes and use a closed water system in all of our yarn production.
-This means all of our products are washed and dyed with the same refiltered water rather than using new water supplies and releasing unfiltered water into the sewerage system.
+This means all of our products are washed and dyed with the same re-filtered water rather than using new water supplies and releasing unfiltered water into the sewerage system.
 We even heat our dye baths by burning recycled wheat and rice husks in a low emission boiler.

 Along with being more mindful about the quality and contents of the products we buy, there are a number of other ways in which we can all minimise the impact we have on this particular part of the plastic problem.
 When it comes to washing Weaver Green products, generally a surface wash will be sufficient.
 However, when it's time to machine wash one of our products, or any other polyester or synthetic material, the following tips and suggestions should be applied.

 Powder granules rub against materials making fibres breakaway.

 Higher temperatures result in more shedding.

 A full wash reduces movement and friction, causing less shedding.

 Less time in the machine means less rubbing and less fibres.

 Intense spin cycles cause lots of fibres to break loose.

-Use a microfibre filter or bag.
-These can reduce microfibre pollution by up to 75%
+Microfibre washing bags can reduce microfibre pollution by up to 86%.

 Inspired by the way coral filters the ocean, Cora Balls swoosh around a washing machine, gathering up microfibres up into a 'fuzz' that can easily be removed!
-Similarly, the GuppyFriend Washing Bag prevents microfibres entering the water supply by collecting the fibres in a self-cleaning micro-filter bag which protects your washing at the same time.
+Similarly, the GUPPYFRIEND Washing Bag prevents microfibres entering the water supply by collecting the fibres in a self-cleaning micro-filter bag which protects your washing at the same time.